 Why would I want manual therapy?

-Manual therapy is a very fast way to relieve pain (body pain, chronic back pain, chronic injuries pain, muscle pain, neck pain, joint pain, shoulder pain, etc.) and improve mobility with the end goal of getting you back to your daily activities.
+Manual therapy is a very fast way to relieve pain (body pain, chronic back pain, chronic injury pain, muscle pain, neck pain, joint pain, shoulder pain, etc.) and improve range of motion with the end goal of getting you back to your daily activities.
 Manual therapy has also been shown to increase blood flow in the human body which accelerates injury recovery.
-At our clinic, we also use manual therapy as a diagnostic tool to help us understand your problem and provide you with the best possible therapeutic exercises.
+At our clinic, we also use manual therapy as a diagnostic tool to help us understand your problem and provide you with the best possible specialized treatment plans.

 Who can perform manual therapy?

-All of our clinicians technically perform manual therapy treatment.
+All of our clinicians technically perform a wide variety of manual therapy treatments.
 Our massage therapists, acupuncturist and registered physiotherapists all provide a variety of services including therapeutic massage, deep tissue massage and myofascial release.